Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - It replaces IAM users and roles.

 **Explanation:**
-"It retrieves authentication information from a central repository using an API call" is correct.
+It retrieves authentication information from a central repository using an API call is correct.
 AWS Secrets Manager allows applications to securely access secrets programmatically without embedding credentials in code.
-"It encrypts data at rest" is correct.
+It encrypts data at rest is correct.
 Secrets Manager automatically encrypts stored secrets using AWS Key Management Service (KMS), ensuring secure storage.
-"It provides free storage" is incorrect because Secrets Manager is a paid service with charges per secret and API calls.
+It provides free storage is incorrect because Secrets Manager is a paid service with charges per secret and API calls.
-"It replaces hardcoding authentication information in code" is incorrect; while it reduces the need to hardcode secrets, it does not automatically modify existing code.
+It replaces hardcoding authentication information in code is incorrect; while it reduces the need to hardcode secrets, it does not automatically modify existing code.
-"It replaces IAM users and roles" is incorrect; Secrets Manager manages secrets and credentials, but does not replace identity and access management controls.
+It replaces IAM users and roles is incorrect; Secrets Manager manages secrets and credentials, but does not replace identity and access management controls.

 ---